 Discontinue CIPRO immediately at the first signs or symptoms of any serious adverse reaction.
 In addition, avoid the use of fluoroquinolones, including CIPRO, in patients who have experienced any of these serious adverse reactions associated with fluoroquinolones.

-Tendinopathy and Tendon Rupture
+Tendinitis And Tendon Rupture

-The risk of developing fluoroquinolone-associated tendinitis and tendon rupture is further increased in older patients usually over 60 years of age, in patients taking corticosteroid drugs, and in patients with kidney, heart or lung transplants.
-Factors, in addition to age and corticosteroid use, that may independently increase the risk of tendon rupture include strenuous physical activity, renal failure, and previous tendon disorders such as rheumatoid arthritis.
+The risk of developing fluoroquinolone-associated tendinitis and tendon rupture is increased in patients over 60 years of age, in patients taking corticosteroid drugs, and in patients with kidney, heart or lung transplants.
+Other factors that may independently increase the risk of tendon rupture include strenuous physical activity, renal failure, and previous tendon disorders such as rheumatoid arthritis.
 Tendinitis and tendon rupture have also occurred in patients taking fluoroquinolones who do not have the above risk factors.
 Discontinue CIPRO immediately if the patient experiences pain, swelling, inflammation or rupture of a tendon.
-Patients should be advised to rest at the first sign of tendinitis or tendon rupture, and to contact their healthcare provider regarding changing to a non-quinolone antimicrobial drug.
+Avoid fluoroquinolones, including CIPRO, in patients who have a history of tendon disorders or have experienced tendinitis or tendon rupture [see ADVERSE REACTIONS].

-Exacerbation of Myasthenia Gravis
+Exacerbation Of Myasthenia Gravis

-Other Serious and Sometimes Fatal Reactions
+Other Serious And Sometimes Fatal Adverse Reactions

 - Fever, rash, or severe dermatologic reactions (for example, toxic epidermal necrolysis, Stevens-Johnson syndrome);